radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 Since dealing with certificates can create a lot of issues, both for implementers and administrators, for the re-specification we wanted to create an alternative to insecure RADIUS transports like RADIUS/UDP that can be deployed easily without much additional administrative overhead.

 As with the supported transports, the assumption is that RADIUS servers are less constrained than RADIUS clients.
-Since some client implementations already support using certificates for mutual authentication and there are several use cases, where pre-shared keys are not usable (e.g. a dynamic federation with changing members), the decision was made that, analog to the supported transports, RadSec servers must implement both certificates with PKIX trust model and TLS-PSK as means of mutual authentication.
+Since some client implementations already support using certificates for mutual authentication and there are several use cases, where pre-shared keys are not usable (e.g., a dynamic federation with changing members), the decision was made that, analog to the supported transports, RadSec servers must implement both certificates with PKIX trust model and TLS-PSK as means of mutual authentication.
 RadSec clients again can choose which method is better suited for them, but must, for compatibility reasons, implement at least one of the two.

 ## Changes in application of TLS